adalisiwar/ToDo-Vue-js-App/README.md

 ## Features

-- Add new tasks
+- ➕ Add new tasks
-- Mark tasks as completed with a checkbox
+- ☑️ Mark tasks as completed with a checkbox
-- Hide/show completed tasks with a toggle
+- 👁️ Hide/show completed tasks with a toggle
-- Delete tasks
+- 🗑️ Delete tasks
 - Simple and clean UI
+- Includes icons for Add and Delete buttons for better UX

 ## Screenshot